 Who We Are

-The Association of Graduate Analytical Psychologists (AGAP) is an internatonal professional group of Jungian analysts, founded in 1954 by the first graduates of the C.G.
+The Association of Graduates in Analytical Psychology (AGAP) is an internatonal professional group of Jungian analysts, founded in 1954 by the first graduates of the C.G.
 Jung Institute Zürich.
 AGAP still upholds the founding purpose, which is to further and develop C.G.
 Jung’s Analytical Psychology and the professional interests of our members.
 The association’s legal domicile is the Canton of Zürich in Switzerland, and our official languages are English and German.
 The vast majority of our members are graduates of full-time, residency-based analytic training programs in Zürich—either at the C.G.
 Jung Institute, or at AGAP’s own International School of Analytical Psychology.

 AGAP is a Group Member of the International Association for Analytical Psychology (IAAP), and is accredited by the IAAP as a training group.
 Graduates of all IAAP-accredited training groups may apply for AGAP membership, provided they meet the provisions set forth in our Constitution.

 The Membership Today

 Today, AGAP’s membership is comprised of more than 400 analysts residing in some 30 different countries worldwide.
 Most of them are members of IAAP Groups in their home countries, as well.
 The AGAP Executive Committee publishes regular newsletters to keep the analysts in touch with one another, with happenings in Zürich, and with association news.
 Triennial events such as the AGAP General Assembly, the AGAP Forum, and the IAAP Congress offer opportunities for face-to-face business meetings, continuing education, and social activities.